Overview

 In completing the capstone, you should focus on the following goals:

-3. Demonstrate expertise in your curricular focal area and integrate material from your courses and focal areas into a cohesive whole.
+• Demonstrate expertise in your curricular focal area and integrate material from your courses and focal area into a cohesive whole.

 Format

-A research-based senior capstone will be around 5,000 – 6,000 words in length, not including references, figures, tables, headings, etc. That is approximately 20 – 25 pages in the required formatting but the word count is your defined goal.
-The actual page count can vary widely depending on margins, headings, fonts chosen, etc. Even different fonts of the same point size can vary significantly in characters per page.
-The final report should be formatted in a double-spaced, 12 point serif typeface (Times Roman, Garamond, Caslon, etc.) provided electronically in Adobe Acrobat (PDF) format.
+A research-based senior capstone should be 5,000-6,000 words in length (20-25 pages in the required formatting), not including references, figures, tables, headings, etc. The actual page count can vary widely depending on margins, headings, fonts chosen, etc. The final report should be double-spaced, with 12-point serif typeface (Times New Roman, Garamond, Caslon, etc.), in PDF format.
 Headings and figure/table titles may be formatted in a sans-serif font (Helvetica, Arial, Calibri, etc.) if desired.

 AI Policy